NATS unveiled as an IET Awards finalist

 NATS was selected by the Institution of Engineering and Technology as a finalist in the Navigation and Surveillance Communications; Transport; and Intelligent Systems categories in recognition of its cross-border arrivals management project – Heathrow XMAN – designed to reduce aircraft holding times at Heathrow Airport.

 The ongoing trial – which began in April – sees UK air traffic controllers collaborating with their counterparts in France, Ireland and the Netherlands to better manage delays to Heathrow arrivals.
-This work was assisted by TOPFLIGHT, a SESAR Demonstration Project that evaluated a range of future concepts for the management of cross-border air traffic operations.
 By sharing operational data across national borders, controllers up to 350 miles away from London can slow aircraft down in their own airspace in order to reduce delays upon arrival.

 Cutting the amount of time aircraft spend holding helps reduce noise for local communities beneath the flight path while cutting airline fuel bills and CO2 emissions.